 The symptoms that weren’t increased in the more disabled patients give us another reference point.
 Gender differences didn’t matter, nor did fatigue duration (these were young people) nor did sleep, pain, dizziness or immune symptoms.
 (Wyller only measured insomnia for sleep).
 In short, many of the key symptoms in the International Definition such as muscle, joint and head pain and painful lymph nodes weren’t really associated with disability; they were probably high (or low) in everybody.

 Linking Central Symptoms with Physiological Problems; Getting at Cause?

-The two key symptom sets Wyller’s analysis picked were associated with ANS irregularities.
+The two key symptom sets that Wyller’s analysis uncovered were associated with ANS irregularities.
 Hypersensitivity was associated with increased heart rates during tilt table testing and decreased heart rate variability, and cognitive issues were associated with increased heart rates during tilt and at baseline.

 This suggested that sympathetic nervous system activation could be involved in producing both those problems.

 Wyller’s earlier studies suggest to him that ME/CFS is a disorder of ‘sustained arousal’ and this study suggested it originates in a part of the brain stem called the locus coeruleus (LD).
 Because the LC produces the excitatory catecholamine norepinephrine (noradrenaline) and regulates sympathetic nervous system activity, it could be responsible for the increased heart rate at rest, low heart rate variability and the exaggerated heart rate responses.